milesj/boost/docs/debug.md

 ### `mockDebugger`

+> mockDebugger(): Debugger

-The `mockDebugger` function returns a Jest spy that matches the return value shape of `createDebugger`.
+Returns a Jest spy that matches the return value shape of `createDebugger`.

 ```ts
 import { mockDebugger } from '@boost/debug/lib/testing';